These Stout & Sriracha Barbecue Bacon Burgers are a delicious option to corned beef on St. Patrick’s Day!

 I covered the basics for St. Patrick’s Day last year.
 If you want to go a more traditional route, be sure to check out my posts for Guinness Corned Beef and Guinness Beef Stew.
 I highly recommend any of these recipes for your St. Patrick’s Day feast.

-Stout & Sriracha Barbecue Bacon Burgers
+Stout and Sriracha Barbecue Bacon Burgers

 - 1 recipe Stout & Sriracha Beer Barbecue Sauce